nulib-ds/dsgn-106/4-teamwork-in-design-thinking-and-communication/chap4a.md

 3. What additional things do you wish your team would stop, start and continue doing?
 4. How might you present these additional things to your team to ensure they happen?

-NOTE: In forming your response to item 4, you may wish to rewatch the videos on Communicating in Teams and Handling Conflict \[insert link to videos\].
+NOTE: In forming your response to item 4, you may wish to rewatch the videos on [Communicating in Teams](https://youtu.be/gfgqsDnovuQ) and [Handling Conflict](https://youtu.be/7FizImQAzc4).
 You may also review the chapter on [teamwork](chapter-4-all.md).
 Your response will only be visible to you and your instructors.

-<div align="center"><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/gfgqsDnovuQ?si=DHSAX8QoMmLy6U_1" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>
-<div align="center"><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/7FizImQAzc4?si=IwVGaXLZ58-xPPZS" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>

 > Ver.
 23 Aug 2020